chakradhar933/shell-scripting-1/shell-scripts/README.md

    5. functions

 - Shell-scripting is nothing but a list of commands and some scripting concepts.
 All commands in one file is called as shell-scripting.
 With the commands you are giving in shell scripting you will add scripting concepts like variables,datatypes,conditions,functions etc to take some decesions.
-- Variables:
+- Variables: Variables are nothing but it is  used to store the data.
+Making it easier to manage values like string , numbers.
-  1. They are multiples ways to create the variables .
+  1. They are multiple ways to create the variables .
 Onething is you can directly create varaible and assign value inside shell-scripting.
   2. How can you run a command inside shell script and get the value inside variables?
  ans: We will do this we write a command ex: Date=$(any command) .
 Run the command store the value inside the Date varaible.
-  3. You can pass the values to shell script from outside through arguments. you cna pass the values trhrough command line ex: 03-variables.sh mahesh suresh
+  3. You can pass the values to shell script from outside through arguments. you can pass the values through command line ex: 03-variables.sh mahesh suresh
   - Shell script store the values like $1= mahesh , $2= suresh
   - Number of arguments are passed using the command $#
   - If you want to see all the arguments passed $@